centro/transis/README.md

 be re-rendered.
 Since the actual prop value isn't changing, just its internal state, React won't know to trigger a re-render.
 Since our Transis model props are easily observable, it would be nice if we could just inform the component what props to observe on the model so that it can automatically update when any change.
-Thats precisely what the `Transis.ReactPropsMixin` does:
+That's precisely what the `Transis.ReactPropsMixin` does:

 ```jsx
 var Person = Transis.Model.extend('Person', function() {